 Thanks to these as well.
 A great audience is essential to having a great scene and community, Maybe someday we’ll get there.

-In Memory, we’ll always remember you: Jacques Karamanoukian, Ron Allen, Faruq Z. Bey, Mary Herbeck, Mick Vranich, Robin Sommers, Paul Schwartz, Gary Grimshaw, Matt Blake, Bradley Jones, Jim Gustafson, Sandy Zenisek, Ann Mikolowski, David Blair, Ray Johnson, George Haessler, Aris Koutroulis, Bill Girard, Keith Aoki, Brian Buczak, Tony Williams, and others.
+In Memory, we’ll always remember you: Gerome Kamrowski, Jacques Karamanoukian, Edgar Yaeger, Ron Allen, Faruq Z. Bey, Mary Herbeck, Mick Vranich, Marty Quiroz, Robin Sommers, Mary Ann Aitken, Kathy Clifford, Paul Schwartz, Gary Grimshaw, Matt Blake, Bradley Jones, Jim Gustafson, Sandy Zenisek, Ann Mikolowski, David Blair, Ray Johnson, George Haessler, Aris Koutroulis, William Girard, Keith Aoki, Brian Buczak, Tony Williams, and others.

 More information on the related exhibition July 11 to September 8, 2014:

 If you come see this show, note that it’s in two parts.
 There are a series of showcases when you first walk into the library.
 Then there are two more showcases far off to the side.